GeoMOER/geoAI/docs/units/_unit02/unit02-03_digitize_training_areas.md

 ## Assignment
-This exercise will prepare the polygon data that is necessary to predict **Streuobstwiese** in Hesse.
+This exercise will prepare the polygon data that is necessary to predict **Streuobstwiese** (engl. orchard meadows) in Hesse.
 Please follow along with the example of creating a vector layer of buildings in QGIS.
 Then, complete the same steps for the **Streuobstwiese**.
 Remember to save your data in the appropriate folder from the setup in Unit 1!

 ### Creating vector layers in QGIS
 We will use the open source GIS QGIS to create training areas.
 In this course, we will use the current long-term release (as of October 2021), QGIS 3.16.11 Hannover.
 You can download QGIS either as a [standalone version](https://qgis.org/en/site/forusers/download.html) or using OSGeo4w.